 You might have noticed we use the term ‘bioavailability’ a fair bit and in a few different ways.

-We use it to talk about different tricks and food combinations you can - and should - use to get the most nutrients as possible out of your food.
+We use it to talk about different tricks and food combinations you can—and should—use to get the most nutrients as possible out of your food.
 But we also use it to talk about why we use certain vitamins and minerals together in our products.

 'Bioavailability is a nutritional principle that says certain foods require something additional to boost the nutrition or absorption.'

-So just what is bioavailability?
+So, just what is bioavailability?
 What foods go well together, and what handy tips can you use in your kitchen to improve your health and nutrient status?

 Piperine is a key chemical in black pepper that helps with the absorption of curcumin; the active ingredient in turmeric.
-This turmeric latte recipe uses both.
-When making a curry with curry powder or turmeric, be sure to also add pepper and a fat source - coconut cream is great for this!

 The vitamin C in lemon juice helps your body to absorb the plant-based iron from leafy green foods such as kale, rocket, spinach and watercress.